-Neuss is one of Germany’s oldest cities, located on the west bank of the Rhine opposite Düsseldorf.
+Magdeburg, the capital city of Saxony-Anhalt, stands prominently on the banks of the Elbe River.
 First things first, weed is finally legal in Germany!
-We are still waiting …
+We are still waiting for the …

 Hanover, the capital of Lower Saxony in Germany, is known for its large international trade fairs such as the Hanover Fair and CeBIT, drawing visitors from all over the world. …